haxsaw/errator/README.rst

 Building from source
 --------------------

-If there isn't a pre-built distribution for your platform, you can build ``errator`` yourself.
-You'll need:
+``errator`` is built using Cython, however the source package contains the generated C file, so you only need:

 - A C compiler
 - Python header files for your version of Python
-- Cython

-There are now two setup.py files, one for Python 2 and the other for 3 (setup2.py, setup3.py), which will undoubtedly break something somewhere.

-In the project root, run the following command:
+For development, in the project root, run the following command:

 .. code::

-    python setup(2|3).py build_ext --inplace
+    python setup.py build_ext --inplace

-...using the value 2 or 3, depending on the version of Python you're building for.
-This will create the shared library that is used by ``errator``.
+...This will create the shared library that is used by ``errator``.
 You can then do the normal ``python setup.py install`` dance to put the built distribution where you want it to go, or you can simply use it right from where you built it.

 If you want to build a wheel, the command is:

 .. code::

-    python setup(2|3).py bdist_wheel --python-tag py(2|3)
+    python setup.py bdist_wheel

-...again, selecting the value 2 or 3 consistently depending on your Python version.
+If you wish to build from the Cython pyx file, you'll need to grab the source from the Github repo and run the same commands as above; they will run Cython when appropriate.